 - Two Chefs Brewing Wetland Haze

 - TwoTribes Metroland New York City

 There was quite a mixture of different beers here, with alcohol content ranging from 4.1% up to 7.5%.
 Some I really enjoyed, but a couple I hope never darken my doorstep again.
 My first beer, The Miss Quince Ale really didn’t do it for me, mainly because I’m not a fan of a beer that’s too fruity.
 I was far more drawn to Best, which had a more bitter taste.
 But then that’s the beauty of these kinds of subscription boxes – there should be something for everyone.

-The magazine was a decent read with many hours of reading.
+The magazine was a decent read, with many hours of reading.
 It gives you a good background into the brewing companies as well as tasting notes and plenty of articles about all things beer-related.
-It even tells you the temperatures you should enjoy your beers at.
+It even tells you the temperatures you should enjoy your beers.
 But how I get a beer to 9 degrees without constantly checking my fridge, I have no idea.

 Refer a friend